xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 If you don't own a bike, use a bike-sharing service like [nextbike](https://www.vrnnextbike.de/en/heidelberg/), which allows up to 30 minutes of free travel _per rental_ (for students).
 This is likely more than enough time to travel from/to any campus/mensa during your daily schedule.

-For traveling to specific campus buildings, there are some very useful maps for each campus part ([Altstadt](/assets/masters-in-heidelberg/altstadt.pdf), [Bergheim](/assets/masters-in-heidelberg/bergheim.pdf) and [Im Neuenheimer Feld](/assets/masters-in-heidelberg/im-neuenheimer-feld.pdf)).
+For traveling to specific campus buildings, here are some very useful maps for each campus part ([Altstadt](/assets/masters-in-heidelberg/altstadt.pdf), [Bergheim](/assets/masters-in-heidelberg/bergheim.pdf) and [Im Neuenheimer Feld](/assets/masters-in-heidelberg/im-neuenheimer-feld.pdf)).

-### Eating
+### Dining

-Most Mensas in Heidelberg, as opposed to the ones I'm used to from Czech Republic, are priced **by weight,** not per meal.
+There are a [number of mensas](https://www.studentenwerk.uni-heidelberg.de/en/mensen_neu) in Heidelberg, the most frequented being the [Zentralmensa](https://www.studentenwerk.uni-heidelberg.de/en/node/344).
-They also operate in the form of a buffet, which is great because you can easily regulate how much (and of what) you eat.
+They provide food both as a **buffet** (which is great because you can regulate how much you eat) and **ready meals** (which are slightly cheaper but uniform).
-The prices are very good (~€0.95 per 100g) and the food is excellent, so it's a very good idea to eat there.

-My favorite is the [Zeughaus Mensa](https://www.studentenwerk.uni-heidelberg.de/en/node/342) near the new university, which always has excellent food, along with a café (also with student prices).
+My favorite is the [Zeughaus Mensa](https://www.studentenwerk.uni-heidelberg.de/en/node/342) near Universitätsplatz, which always has excellent food, along with a café (with student prices).
 The best thing is that it closes pretty late (9 PM) and is also open on Saturday, so you can really minimize the amount you cook, if you're not into that or don't have the facilities at home.